anantbahuguna/vibe-ui/README.md

-# WORK IN PROGRESS -
+# WORK IN PROGRESS.
+NOT RECOMMENDED FOR USE

 # React + TypeScript + Vite